bdoolittle/julia-porta/README.md

 **Description:**

-        fctp  performs  a check whether the inequalities  given  in  the the 'poi'-input file.
+        fctp  checks whether a set of inequalities given in a '.ieq'-file is facet inducing for a polyhedron given by a '.poi'-file.
+For all inequalities fctp does the following:

-              For all inequalities fctp does the following: In a first step fctp checks if the inequality is valid.
+                    - In a first step fctp checks if the inequality is valid.
 If  this is  not the  case  fctp writes the points and rays which are not valid into a file.

-In a  second  step fctp computes those valid points and rays which satisfy the inequality with equality and - if there are any - writes them into a file.
+                    - In a  second  step fctp computes those valid points and rays which satisfy the inequality with equality and - if there are any - writes them into a file.

               For these points and rays the dimension is computed by using the routine  'dim'.
-The  filenames  result   from   the   ieq-filename   by appending first the number of the corresponding inequality and then the suffix '.poi' resp.
+The  filenames  result   from   the   '.ieq'-filename   by appending first the number of the corresponding inequality and then the suffix '.poi' resp.
               '.poi.poi'.